msayson/msayson.github.io/_posts/2016-10-09-supervised-learning.markdown

 date:   2016-10-20 20:30:00 -0800
 categories: artificial-intelligence
 ---
+I'm currently taking an undergraduate course in machine learning at UBC, and one of the topics we're covering is supervised learning and its major concepts and algorithms.

 Supervised learning is the machine learning task of inferring a predictive model from an initial set of labelled examples.

 The most common application is classification of data, however, supervised learning can also be applied to predictive scores - "How will customers like this product, given their ratings of related products?" - and autonomous decision making - "What is the expected risk associated with a given decision?" "(Deepmind's AlphaGo:) What is the best response to Lee Sedol's last move?" "(Self-driving cars:) How should each of my components adjust to the latest feedback from my sensors?".